 We can offer funding support towards two types of secondment:

-Secondments between universities is also in scope.
-Outward secondments of university staff can be to organisations outside of the region, so long as there is evidence of benefit for the Yorkshire region.
+Secondments between universities are also in scope.
+Outgoing secondments from universities can be to organisations outside of the region, so long as there is evidence of benefit for the Yorkshire region.

 Review our guidance notes to confirm your eligibility before applying.